The LORD is my rock, my fortress and my deliverer;

 my shield and the horn of my salvation, my stronghold. — Psalm 18:2

 During this holy season for both faiths, I wish my Jewish friends a blessed Passover, and to my Christian friends, a blessed Easter.
-I have been sharing some devotional reflections on the Passover celebration and the lessons that can be gleaned from it for Jews and Christians alike.
-In fact, many of the sacred aspects of Christian worship trace their spiritual roots directly to the Jewish faith and the early history of the nation of Israel.
+The Passover celebration has many lessons of faith for Jews and Christians alike.
+In fact, many of the sacred aspects of Christian worship can trace their spiritual roots directly to the Jewish faith and the early history of the nation of Israel.

 Such is the case with the term “Paschal Lamb,” or “Lamb of God,” which in the Christian tradition refers to Jesus.
 From the Jewish perspective, the term is Korban Pesach, or “sacrifice of Passover,” which dates back to the first Exodus.
 The blood of a sacrificed lamb, which was smeared on the doorframes of each Jewish household, served as a sign of deliverance from death striking their firstborn sons.
 The lamb’s blood would be the only path to salvation — without it, their firstborn would die, along with those of the Egyptians.

 Additionally, the lamb represented the idols, or false gods, that the Egyptians worshiped.
 By killing a lamb, the Israelites were, in essence, defying their Egyptian masters as well as demonstrating once again the power of the God of Israel over the Egyptian gods.
-As you have read last week, it was also a sign of great faith.
-Only those families who marked their doors with the lamb’s blood were redeemed.
+It was also a sign of great faith — only those families who marked their doors with the lamb’s blood were redeemed.

-In the times of the Jewish temple worship, Jews obeyed God’s command to remember the first Passover by sacrificing a lamb on that day.
+In the times of worship in the Temple, Jews obeyed God’s command to remember the first Passover by sacrificing a lamb on that day.
 This lamb had to be male, one year old, and most importantly, without blemish.
 Only then would it suffice to be the perfect Passover sacrifice.
 (See Exodus 12:5.)

 This Passover observance is what Christians reference when speaking of “a lamb without blemish or defect” (1 Peter 1:19).

 It is also true that Jesus, as an observant Jew, and his disciples were celebrating the Passover on the very night that he foretold his coming death.
-Jesus followed the same divine instructions that were given to Moses as he broke bread with his disciples.
-(See Matthew 26:17-19; Mark 14:12-16; and Luke 22:7-13.)
-And later, the apostle Paul wrote in his first letter to the Corinthians to “keep the Festival” (Passover/Lord’s Supper) with unleavened bread.
+Jesus followed the same instructions that were given to Moses as he broke bread with his disciples.
+And later, the apostle Paul wrote in his first letter to the Corinthians to “keep the Festival” (Passover/Lord’s Supper) with unleavened bread (5:8).